 Brushing shoulders with people in more than 60 countries has shaped the way I view the world and its citizens.
 Standing in the shadows of the Taj Mahal, Petra’s Treasury, and Angkor Wat was magical, yet it was the tremendous people in those countries who extended me heartwarming hospitality – often strangers – that left the most lasting impressions.
 I wonder how the world would be if all individuals were such exemplary citizen diplomats.

-I am married toShawn, with whom I foundedChessboard Communications, a digital marketing agency.
+I am married toShawn, with whom I foundedChessboard Communications, a digital marketing agency focused on the travel & tourism industry.
 Shawn and I were married in the Heidelberg Castle in 2010, and even today life still feels a bit like a fairy tale.
 In late 2011, we left our picturesque surroundings in Germany (and my job as an education program director/training specialist) to embark on an extended sabbatical.
 From Albania to Vietnam, we have been fortunate to have visited some far-flung parts of the world.